DS-Homebrew/TWiLightMenu/README.md

 # Building

-Building this app by yourself requires devkitPRO with devkitARM and [RocketRobz libnds fork](https://github.com/RocketRobz/libnds).
+Building this app by yourself requires devkitPRO with devkitARM and libnds.
 Make sure that grit and mmutil are installed.

 # Building with Docker